 Comparing transfer companies when transferring money to Zimbabwe

-- Minimum amount.
-Many companies will require you to transfer a minimum amount in order to use their services.
-This minimum limit could be as high as $1,000, so look for a company that suits your needs.
+Minimum amount. style=”font-weight: 400;”> Some companies will ask that you transfer a minimum amount (which can be as high as $1,000) to use their services, so look for a company that matches your budget.

 Cash pickup locations in Zimbabwe

-If you do plan to visit Zimbabwe, the Government of Canada recommends that you exercise a high degree of caution (as of 29 Jan.
-2018) since the security situation could deteriorate rapidly due to the uncertain political situation.
-Crime, exacerbated by a very difficult economic situation, remains a serious problem for foreign visitors and residents alike.
-Petty crime—including pick pocketing, passport theft and bag snatching—occurs frequently in Zimbabwe.
-When picking up cash, be extra careful around automated banking machines (ABMs), steer clear of isolated areas and never walk alone at night.
+If you do plan to visit Zimbabwe, the Government of Canada recommends that you exercise a high degree of caution style=”font-weight: 400;”> (as of 29 January 2018) since the security situation has the potential to deteriorate rapidly as a result of the uncertain political situation.
+Crime, which is exacerbated by a very difficult economic situation, remains a serious problem for foreign visitors and residents alike.
+When picking up cash, be extra careful around bank machines, stay away from deserted areas and try not to walk alone at night.

 How to send money to Zimbabwe